Stampin’ Up! Wildlife Wonder for the Inkin’ Krew Blog Hop

 Stampin’ Up! products used in this project:

 Stampin’ Up!
-Best Butterflies for the Inkin’ Krew Blog Hop
+Trucking Along for the Inkin’ Krew Blog Hop

 On With The Hop!
-Click on the Next Blog button to move forward to Mary Deatherage’ project or click the Previous Blog button to move back to see the project that Tara Carpenter created.
+Click on the Next Blog button to move forward to Shirley Gentry’s project or click the Previous Blog button to move back to see the project that Terry Lynn Bright created.

 If you get lost along the way, here are the participants for the hop: